47 Meters Down (film series): 47 Meters Down: Uncaged (2019)

-47 Meters Down: The Wreck (2025)
+47 Meters Down: The Wreck (TBA)

 In February 2020, Roberts announced that a third 47 Meters Down movie was in early development.
 Stating that the next film is "definitely" happening and citing the second movie's financial successes, the filmmaker acknowledged that while he wouldn't be directing the project he is involved in its realization.

 By May 2024, a third film was officially announced with the title 47 Meters Down: The Wreck.
 Directed by Patrick Lussier from a script co-authored by Johannes Roberts and Ernest Riera; the plot was stated to revolve around a father who strives to build a relationship with his estranged daughter, only for catastrophe to befall their deep sea dive to a shipwreck.
 James Harris, Mark Lane, and Johannes Roberts will serve as producers with the project intended to be a joint-venture production between Allen Media Group Motion Pictures, Tea Shop Productions, and FilmNation Entertainment.
 Principal photography is slated to commence in fall of 2024; while distribution rights will be purchased later that year at the Cannes Film Festival.

 In February 2025, Roberts announced via his social media that principal photography had commenced.
 By May of the same year, Roberts revealed that the first cut of the movie had been completed.
+While in post-production, the cast was announced to co-star Ron Livingston, Sadie Stanley, and Bo Bragason; while Gary Beadle, and Pierre Bergman feature in supporting roles.

-47 Meters Down: The Wreck is tentatively scheduled to release at an unspecified date in 2025.
+47 Meters Down: The Wreck was tentatively scheduled to release at an unspecified date in 2025; though this was later changed to an unspecified date.